juangamella/icp/README.md

 #        [2.11059461, 0.7865869 , 3.87380337,        nan]])
 ```

+## Code structure

+The code is divided in two modules:

+- `icp.py`, which contains the implementation of the algorithm (`fit`
+  function) and the definition of the `Result` object.
+- `data.py`, which contains a class to manage the multi-environment
+  data and perform the linear regression for each set in an efficient
+  way.

 ## Tests

 Unit tests and doctests are included.
 Additionally, the output of the overall procedure has been checked against that of the `R` package by the original authors, [`InvariantCausalPrediction`](https://cran.r-project.org/web/packages/InvariantCausalPrediction/index.html) over tens of thousands of random graphs.
 Of course, this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

 The tests can be run with `make test`.
-This will also execute the doctests and run the `R` implementation on random inputs for comparison.
+This will also execute the doctests, generate `1000` random SCMs + interventions, and run the `R` implementation on them for comparison.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are, however, additional dependencies to run the tests.
 You can find these in [`requirements_tests.txt`](https://github.com/juangamella/icp/blob/master/requirements_tests.txt) and [`R_requirements_tests.txt`](https://github.com/juangamella/icp/blob/master/R_requirements_tests.txt).

 ## Feedback